miekg/pgo/cmd/pgod/pgod.8.md

 ## Files

-If a `<service>`.stop file exists in the pgo directory (**-d** flag), and that service exists the service will not be started or be stopped if it is started.
-This will be checked in the normal cycle (usually every 5 minutes).
+If a `<service>`.stop file exists in the pgo directory (**-d** flag), and that service exists ,the service will not be started or be stopped if it is started.
+This will be checked in the normal cycle (usually every 5 minutes) or at startup.

 ## See Also